Eligibility for Special Education

 Here is my answer to a concerned grandmother, on ALLEXPERTS.com.
 Anyone can contact me there and get a free answer as I and the other experts donate time to help concerned educators, parents, (and grandparents).

 Hi Anne, Thanks so much for reaching out to me with a great question about your five year old grandson.
 As I understand your question, he went to a special educaiton preschool under an IEP, but for Kindergarten this school year, he was dismissed from special education and there was a 504 plan in place.
 Now he has a new diagnosis of Dyspraxia, on top of existing diagnoses of PDD NOS and ADHD.
 He is doing poorly in kindergarten, and the school district is discussing having him repeat kindergarten.
-You want to know if I can suggest goals for another IEP so that he can 'get back into' special education.
+You want to know if I can suggest goals for another IEP so that he can 'get back into' special education."Getting back into" special education means that you would like to see him become eligible for special education.
+Therefore, instead of giving you goals for a possible IEP, I would like to share information about the eligibility process.
+If I have this wrong, and the IEP is being developed and you would like goals, please follow up with me with another question.

 In order for a child to become eligible for special education, three (3) things need to occur.
 I discuss this in great detail in a chapter of my Special Needs Advocacy Resource Book,